Do you want to know which blogging platform is best for your requirements? A blogger vs WordPress article? You are in the right place!

 Blogspot subdomains are hosted on Google’s server, which has high-quality maintenance.
 Hence, downtime is rare.

 Migrating from Blogger to any other platform is a difficult task.
-Sometimes, while migrating you may even lose your SEO.
+Sometimes, while relocating, you may even lose your SEO.
 This can lead to a loss of traffic.
-This is because of the permalink structure in Blogger and other platforms vary.
+This is because the permalink structure in Blogger and other platforms varies.

 Migrating from WordPress to any other platform is so easy.
 This is because of the flexibility in changing the permalink.

-Wordpress is portable to any platform you want.
+WordPress is portable and you can move it to any platform you want.

 WordPress is updated often.
-They have been constantly updating their services based on users response.
+They have constantly been updating their services based on users’ responses.
 Also, their plugins and themes are updated regularly.
-Hence, you can expect your website with great features with upcoming years.
+Hence, you can expect your website with splendid features in the upcoming years.

 The following table will quickly summarize this comparison.